@RequestMapping handler methods

 A

-if the method handles the response itself (by writing the response content directly, declaring an argument of typeServletResponse
+voidif the method handles the response itself (by writing the response content directly, declaring an argument of typeServletResponse/HttpServletResponsefor that purpose) or if the view name is supposed to be implicitly determined through aRequestToViewNameTranslator(not declaring a response argument in the handler method signature). -

 If the method is annotated with